Decadent Banana Nutella Muffins

 Procedure:

-1. Preheat oven at 350F/180C for 15 minutes.
-Line a 24 cup mini muffin tin with paper liners or grease it lightly with non-stick cooking spray.
+1. Preheat oven at 400F/200C for 15 minutes.
+Line a 12 cup muffin tin with paper liners or grease it lightly with non-stick cooking spray.

-2. In a medium bowl mix together the dry ingredients and set aside.
+2. In a medium bowl mix together the dry ingredients (listed in Part 1) and set aside.

-3. In a large bowl stir together the rest of the ingredients listed under “wet mix”.
+3. In a large bowl stir together the rest of the ingredients listed under Part 2.
 Fold in the nuts too, if using.

-4. Fill the prepared muffin cups with a tablespoon of batter for each muffin.
-Top each muffin with about 1/2 teaspoon of Nutella and swirl it with a toothpick.
+4. Fill the prepared muffin cups with 1/3rd of a cup of batter for each muffin.
+Top each muffin with about 1/2 tablespoon of Nutella and swirl it with a toothpick.

-5. Bake for 10 minutes or until a tooth pick inserted in the center comes out clean.
+5. Bake for 5 minutes and reduce the temperature to 375F/190C and bake for another 15 minutes or until a toothpick inserted in the center comes out clean.

 6. Remove the pan and leave it on a cooling rack for about 5 minutes.
 Then remove the muffins from the pan and let it cool completely on the rack before storing it.